HosseinAhmadi63/Visual-Imagination-Perception-EEG-Decoding/README.md

 ## Reproducibility scope

-The article does not identify which one of the many pictorial repetitions was selected.
-This repository freezes the earliest matched pair as a deterministic, auditable rule and records both source event names and onsets in every manifest row.
-It does not claim that this unrecoverable choice is the authors' original private selection.

 Table II contains 15 subject-session recordings but only 12 unique participants.
 The default `subject_session` grouping matches the table's 15 recording folds and compares newly generated accuracies against the 15 transcribed article values.
 The supported `subject` grouping keeps both sessions of participants 12, 14, and 15 together and therefore removes cross-session participant leakage.

 The repeated method text defines Perception as 0 and Imagination as 1; Figure 3 reverses those two labels.
 The implementation follows the method and results text.
 The paper's written per-fold training count omits the second class: 14 x 200 is 2,800 images per class and 5,600 images in total.

-The title uses “sequences,” but Figure 3 and the method classify one topomap frame at a time.
-The implementation therefore contains the stated frame CNN and does not add an unreported recurrent or temporal-sequence model.
-The paper leaves the topomap color-normalization scope, SE reduction, L2 coefficient, validation fraction, RF hyperparameters, permutation CV folds, and cluster-test design unstated.
-The repository freezes these as per-frame symmetric scaling, 16, `1e-4`, 10%, 100 default-style RF trees, five stratified folds, and a two-sided one-sample channel-cluster test with 1,024 permutations.
-These completion choices are versioned and never inferred at run time.

-The RF split is intentionally frame-level because that is the paper's stated 80/20 experiment.
-Adjacent frames from the same epoch can occur on both sides of that split, so RF accuracy and its label-permutation p-value are preliminary frame-level evidence, not subject-generalization estimates.
-The frozen CNN validation subset is also frame-stratified within each development fold and can share adjacent frames with training; it controls model selection but is not an independent validation cohort.
-The CNN held-out recording-fold and participant-fold test results are the generalization evaluations.

 ## Data and licenses